-Article 45 of the Constitution provides for the recognition of family as the basic natural and fundamental unit of society hence has to be recognized and protected by the state.
-Consequently, the Marriage Act, 2014 was enacted to give effect to the above constitutional provision.
+Article 45 of the Constitution provides for the recognition of family as the basic natural and fundamental unit of society.
+Consequently, the Marriage Act, 2014 was enacted to protect the family.

 The Act defines a marriage as a voluntary union of a man and a woman whether in a monogamous or polygamous union and registered under this Act.